Skip to contents

 Specific time window

-You can focus on a specific time range using start_time_in_second and end_time_in_second:
+You can focus on a smaller time range with start_time_in_second and end_time_in_second:

 start_time_in_second = 1,